CE Sabadell FC: Spanish Cup Final

+First promotions to La Liga

 Sabadell first competed in La Liga in the 1943–44 season, finishing ninth.
 It improved to fifth in 1946–47, ranking in front of Real Madrid and only four points behind champions Valencia CF, just one season after returning from Segunda División.

+Fourth place and Fairs Cup participation

 In 1968–69, Sabadell, guided by manager Pasieguito, finished a best-ever fourth as the top flight already consisted of 16 clubs.
 José Luis Garzón was the top scorer of the team with 9 goals.
 Subsequently, it competed in the Inter-Cities Fairs Cup, losing to Club Brugge K.V. of Belgium in the first round (3–5 on aggregate).
 Sabadell won 2–0 at home in the first leg, with Pedro Zaballa scoring the first-ever goal of the club in a European competition and Cristo adding the second in the last minutes of the game.
 A 5–1 defeat in Brugge, with Josep Palau scoring the away goal, ended the dream.
-In 1972, a seven-year ran in the top division came to an end, as the Arlequinats were relegated after finishing dead last.
+In 1972, a seven-year run in the top division came to an end, as the Arlequinats were relegated after finishing dead last.

+Last time in the top tier

 On 18 May 1986, Sabadell returned to Primera División after defeating Atlético Madrileño 2–0 at home with goals from Joaquín Villa and Nacho.
 The team, which finished runner-up in 1985-86 Segunda División, was guided by manager Pedro Mari Uribarri and was captained by homegrown midfielder Lino Gutiérrez.
 The following season, the team survived in the first tier after succeeding in a dramatic relegation group in the 1986-87 La Liga managed by former goalkeeper and legend Pepe Martínez, the player with most games in Primera División in the club's history.
 Martínez was sacked on 2 November 1987 and was replaced by Antonio de la Cruz, who could not keep the team in the top division.
 Relegation to Segunda División was confirmed on 22 May 1988 after losing 2–0 in San Mamés against Athletic Club and finishing second from bottom.
 Four months before, in the Copa del Rey quarter-finals first-leg, Sabadell had produced one of its most famous games ever after a dramatic comeback against Real Madrid in the second half.
 The Spanish giants were two goals ahead at half time, but Jordi Vinyals, Josep Maria Sala and Josep Villarroya scored in the second half to seal a memorable win.
 In the return leg at the Estadio Santiago Bernabéu, Real Madrid won 2–0 in the extra-time.